yyvhang/Motion_Render/README.md

-# Motion_Render
+# Motion Render
-Several script to render the human or hoi motion
+Several script to render the human or hoi motion. \
+Please refer to [TEMOS](https://github.com/Mathux/TEMOS) to install Blender.